essdot/batch-example/README.md

 This class batches jobs to be executed together via `requestAnimationFrame`.
 (If `requestAnimationFrame` is not available, `setTimeout` will be used instead, with a 60fps timeout.)
 The jobs are queued, and executed in order.

-Optionally, the constructor can be passed a `sync` argument, representing a custom sync function to be used instead of `requestAnimationFrame`.
+Optionally, another sync function may be used instead of `requestAnimationFrame`.

 ## Usage